 St. Georg offers good budget accommodation just a 20-minute walk to the center of Hamburg with great transportation options.

 Stay in St. Georg if you are traveling in or out of the city by train or bus and want to remain near the train station, you are traveling on a budget, you want to be just on the edge of the city center but not actually in it, you are part of the middle eastern or LGBT communities, you’re coming to Hamburg for a weekend trips.

-Best places to stay in St. Georg:
+Best places to stay in Hamburg in St. Georg:

-Our penultimate destination of Dammtor is technically a location outside of the traditional quarters of Hamburg.
+Dammtor is technically a location outside of the traditional quarters of Hamburg.
 This is an area of the city where the attraction is different to what is found elsewhere, as the main selling point here is its fantastic parks.